Youth & Social Innovation Major

 Some of our recent YSI Graduates' accepted positions in:

-Master’s Program (School Counseling, Commerce, Social Work, Public Policy, Mental Health Counseling, Law, Drama Therapy, Teaching, Public Health)
+Master’s Programs (School Counseling, Commerce, Social Work, Public Policy, Mental Health Counseling, Law, Drama Therapy, Teaching, Public Health)

 - child welfare/family services